TritonDataCenter/rfd/rfd/0009/README.md

 The `--coal` option available when running `sdcadm experimental fabrics` in COAL is not really needed in order to apply default COAL configuration instead of providing a configuration file.

-We can make `sdcadm post-setup fabrics` smart enough to apply default COAL configuration when nothing is given without the need of an additional configuration option.
-(Of course, only when running in COAL).
+This option will be removed in order to do not introduce COAL specific functionality.
+Explanation on the recommended configuration for COAL will be provided as an example.

 ### Do not use to reprovision portolan